Beam Shop

 Empowering Your Journey, One Story at A Time.

-Grace to Overcome invites you on a spiritual and historical journey, interweaving the rich tapestry of black history with the profound narratives of the Bible.
+Grace to Overcome invites you on a spiritual and historical journey, interweaving the rich tapestry of Black history with the profound narratives of the Bible.
 Crafted by Pastor Bryan C. Loritts, an influential voice in multiethnic church movements, Grace to Overcome is a powerful collection of 31 devotions that bring to life the stories of both renowned and lesser-known figures who have help shaped society.
 From the soulful notes of Miles Davis and Billie Holiday to the groundbreaking inventions of Jerry Lawson and Alice H. Parker, each story is an inspiring testament to resilience and faith.

-Through these reflections, Loritts not only shines a light on the triumphs and trials of black history across various arenas including sports, politics, and technology, but also challenges readers to see their personal journeys within God's grand design.
-In a world where the importance of learning black history often faces scrutiny, Grace to Overcome stands as a poignant reminder of the enduring power of heritage and the gospel's call to live with grace and purpose.
+Through these reflections, Loritts not only shines alight on the triumphs and trials of Black history across various arenas including sports, politics, and technology, but also challenges readers to see their personal journeys within God's grand design.
+In a world where the importance of learning Black history often faces scrutiny, Grace to Overcome stands as a poignant reminder of the enduring power of heritage and the gospel's call to live with grace and purpose.
 Embark on this devotional path and discover how each story, including your own, contributes to the divine narrative.

 Foreword by Charlie Dates